A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 \subsection{Effect of approximate Steiner-trees}

 Lastly, we discuss the elephant in the room: finding a minimal Steiner tree is an NP-hard problem~\cite{Steiner}.
-The only reason our algorithm is performant is that we use a polynomial approximation.
+The only reason phase polynomial-based compiling is performant is that we use a polynomial approximation.
 This means that the paths that we find between qubits might not be optimal and we could reduce the CNOT count even further.

 It is possible that the types of connectivity graphs on quantum computers are sparse enough so that the approximation is able to find the minimum Steiner tree, but we do not know.

 In case the approximate Steiner trees are insufficient, we could still find a minimal Steiner tree using quantum computers.
 Thanks to adiabatic quantum computing, we should be able to find minimal Steiner trees with quantum annealers~\cite{Lucas_2014}.
 In theory, we could also use gate-based quantum computers to do this, but we run into a chicken-egg problem.
 Because current quantum annealers have more qubits to their disposal and they do not need a transpiled quantum circuit, we can actually use quantum computers to compile quantum circuits.
 In fact, this has recently already been done in the ISAAQ compiler~\cite{naito2023isaaq}.